-What's A Mental Health Professional?
+What Is A Mental Health Counselor?

-Medically reviewed by Julie Dodson
+Medically reviewed by Julie Dodson, MA, LCSW

-Updated March 4, 2024by BetterHelp Editorial Team
+Updated November 19, 2024by BetterHelp Editorial Team

-Many individuals have an idea of what counseling might look like or what a counselor does.
+Many individuals have an idea of what counseling might look like or what a mental health counselor does.
 However, the counseling career can be as unique as those working in it.
 Licensed professionals can offer mental health advice, education, and training in various therapeutic methods and specialties, such as anxiety disorders or coping strategies.
-In addition, a client does not have to have a mental health condition or severe symptoms to see a counselor.
+In addition, a client does not have to have a mental health condition or severe symptoms to see a mental health counselor.

 If you're considering making an appointment with a guidance counselor, it can be beneficial to know what their job entails and how to find one near you.